 Earth-1610 (Ultimate Marvel)

-Taskmaster is a mercenary working for Roxxon.
-He ends up in a fight with Miles (currently Spider-man) and Jessica Drew where he convincingly dominates them in combat before he is taken off the playing field by Cloaks shadow powers.
+Taskmaster is an African-American mercenary working for Roxxon.
+He ends up in a fight against Spider-Man and Jessica Drew where he manages to dominate them in combat before he is taken off the playing field by Cloak.

 On Earth-58163 (House of M) Taskmaster was part of the Brotherhood because he was thought to be a mutant.
 On one of their missions when they were sent to take out Luke Cage and the Avengers, he was to snipe Cage but ended up killing Tigra instead.
 When Taskmaster met up with the Avengers in the precinct he interrupted the meeting between Cage and Punisher.
 He then taunted Cage about Tigra's death and in a fit of rage, Cage broke every bone in his body after running through an array of attacks.
 Now in the hospital wrapped up like a mummy, he was abandoned by Thunderbird and Blob for not being a mutant but an enhanced human.